- Irish residents can get help installing solar panels from the government

 That being said, businesses in Northern Ireland can apply for funding to cover 20% of a solar panel installation.
 Also, as of May 1st, 2023, solar panels, like in the Republic of Ireland, attract a 0% VAT incentive.

-However, they may be able to get some advice from Northern Irish Energy about cutting their energy bills and using solar energy.
+However, they can get some advice from Northern Irish Energy about cutting their energy bills and using solar energy.

 Summary